John Pilger: Australia's Indigenous peoples

-Pilger has long criticised aspects of Australian government policy, particularly what he regards as its inherent racism resulting in the poor treatment of Indigenous Australians.
+Pilger long criticised aspects of Australian government policy, particularly what he regarded as its inherent racism resulting in the poor treatment of Indigenous Australians.
 In 1969, Pilger went with Australian activist Charlie Perkins on a tour to Jay Creek in Central Australia.
 He compared what he witnessed in Jay Creek to South African apartheid.
 He saw the appalling conditions that the Aboriginal people were living under, with children suffering from malnutrition and grieving mothers and grandmothers having had their lighter-skinned children and grandchildren removed by the police and welfare agencies.
-Equally, he learned of Aboriginal boys being sent to work on white run farms, and Aboriginal girls working as servants in middle-class homes as undeclared slave labour.
+Equally, he learned of Aboriginal boys being sent to work on white-run farms, and Aboriginal girls working as servants in middle-class homes as undeclared slave labour.

-Pilger has made several documentaries about Indigenous Australians, such as The Secret Country: The First Australians Fight Back (1985) and Welcome to Australia (1999).
+Pilger made several documentaries about Indigenous Australians, such as The Secret Country: The First Australians Fight Back (1985) and Welcome to Australia (1999).
 His book on the subject, A Secret Country, was first published in 1989.
 Pilger wrote in 2000 that the 1998 legislation that removed the common-law rights of Indigenous peoples:

 is just one of the disgraces that has given Australia the distinction of being the only developed country whose government has been condemned as racist by the United Nations Committee on the Elimination of Racial Discrimination.

 Pilger returned to this subject with Utopia, released in 2013 (see below).